The PlayStation 1 is a 5th generation video game console released by Sony in 1994.

 Since June 16th 2016 the RetroPie script has configured Emulation Station to no longer show .bin files in the UI.
 This means that a .cue file is required to start the game.

 A .cue file is basically a plain text file that tells the emulator where in the .bin file the (data and/or audio) track(s) are.
 This is often important in the case where multiple audio files are in the single .bin file.
 These are often called "mixed mode" discs.
-Wikipedia .cue files
+Wikipedia entry on .cue files

 Why .bin was removed